ChrisJones86/capstone-project-1/README.md

 This is a react app.
-It was built for restaurant to add a Reseve Table function using APIs.
+It was built for a restaurant to add a Reseve Table function using APIs.